ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 ## Conclusion

 Congratulations.
 You have used what we have learned to this point to add a whole new feature to your app.
 Along the way, you also exercised a few Framework components you had not used before.
 We are almost done with this app.
-One more page to go and we will be done.